 Invasive Diagnostic Tests

 The only successful treatment for NPH is ventricular shunting.
-Ventricular shunts are surgically implanted to drain excess cerebrospinal fluid (CSF).
+A ventricular shunt is a medical device implanted in your brain that relieves pressure caused by fluid accumulation.
+Ventricular shunts are surgically implanted to drain excess CSF, which in turn relieves pressure.

 Three types of shunts are used: